kibook/s1kd-tools/tools/s1kd-aspp/README.md

 `.disptext` file
 ----------------

 This file specifies rules for generating display text.
+It consists of:

+-   operator rules

+-   default property rules

+-   specific property rules

+The `<operators>` element specifies the format of operators used in display text evaluations:

+and
+Text to use for the `and` operator between assertions.
+Default is " and ".

+or
+Text to use for the `or` operator between assertions.
+Default is " or ".

+openGroup
+Text to use to open a group of assertions.
+Default is "(".

+closeGroup
+Text to use to close a group of assertions.
+Default is ")".

 Each `<property>` element specifies the format used for an individual property.
 The `<default>` element specifies the format for any property not listed.

 The format is specified using a combination of the following elements: